 As the artist explores these paths, the buttai gradually coalesce into their forms.
 The sculptures that emerge set their own terms, continually finding new ways to express the latent potential in simple, everyday materials and their mutable relationships to one another.
 Grounded in its intimate scale, this approach is fundamentally open-ended and driven by discovery.
 Dohi’s works, in her own words, often find resolution in an unexpected moment: “just when it seems to become clear what is inside and what is outside, they turn completely upside down, and all of a sudden, an object appears quite naturally out of that chaos.”
 Through this push and pull of order and disorder, artistic agency and the tendencies of materials, the creation of the buttai becomes a transformative act, a process of becoming.

-This exhibition is co-organized by the Renaissance Society and The Carpenter Center for the Visual Arts at Harvard University, where it will be on view July 17th—September 20, 2020.
+This exhibition is co-organized by the Renaissance Society and The Carpenter Center for the Visual Arts at Harvard University.
 It is co-curated by Dan Byers and Solveig Øvstebø, with Karsten Lund.